 Istanbul has an Oceanic and Mediterranean Climate according to Köppen–Geiger classification system.
 Istanbul receives frequent rain showers, and Istanbul has a cold winter with occasional snow.

-In the below picture, you can see climate systems in the Middle East and how different Turkey looks compared to the Middle East.
+In the below picture, you can see the climate systems in the Middle East and how different Turkey looks compared to the Middle East.

 Check out my other articles about Istanbul